Sekelenao/SmallYAML/README.md

 ### What am I working on right now?

-- Writing tests for the new primitive features in PermissiveDocument
-- Adding more templates of correct documents (indents...)
-- Thinking about static methods for LineProviders
 - Thinking about providing default PropertyValueMappers
 - Testing the API in Simple projects and Spring projects
 - Adding javadocs